 Secondly, unlike other Office 365 books, ours is kept up to date with changes in Office 365.
-We released the first edition in May 2015, and a second edition that was 35% new or modified content in September 2015 as the second edition.
-Now the third edition is here and contains every more new and updated content.
-And we’ll keep updating it as Office 365 evolves, so you can be confident that the edition you buy will be accurate and relevant.
+We released the first edition in May 2015, and continued to update and expand in subsequent editions.
+The ebook is currently up to the 4th edition and contains every more new and updated content.
+And we'll keep updating it as Office 365 evolves, so you can be confident that the edition you buy will be accurate and relevant.

 Note: When you buy direct you get the eBook in PDF and EPUB format, free updates for the life of that edition, and we offer a steep discount to upgrade to the next edition when it is released.
 Unfortunately, Amazon does not allow us to offer the same Kindle buyers.

 There are two certification exams for Office 365, and if you want a way to prove that you possess a level of understanding of Office 365 then the certification exams are a good start.

 Both exam reference guides for Office 365 are published by Microsoft Press and are up to date for the exam objectives (which may themselves be slightly out of date with the current service).